kiki223556/kiki223556/README.md

 ### Hello 👋   I'm Liao PR, this is my profile.

 ### About me
+ - 🌱 I want to become an excellent frontend engineer.
  - 🏢 I used to work at the EPA.
  - 🐜 I graduated from NCUE with a master degree in Biology.
  - 🎨 I'm learning Vue, pinia, javascript, ajax...etc